SWEEP Set Out Deadline Lookup ¶

 * S.W.E.E.P. collections are not provided in New Tampa as New Tampa residents are serviced by Hillsborough County Waste Management.
 New Tampa residents are encouraged to contact Hillsborough County Waste Management at (813)-272-5680 or visit www.HCFLGOV.net/Trash for more information about their solid waste services and how to properly dispose of bulky waste.

-Please place all debris curbside no later than 8:00 p.m. on the Sunday before your S.W.E.E.P. clean up week.
+Please place all debris curbside no later than 8:00 p.m. on the Sunday of your S.W.E.E.P. clean up week.

 Please note: The City reserves the right to refuse items as necessary.
 Piles of debris deemed to be excessively large may incur additional disposal costs.